philipturner/ue5-nanite-macos/README.md

 (3) int32 ResourceType = 1; //RHIGetPreferredClearUAVRectPSResourceType(Parameters.Platform);
 ```

 Okay, so now it works.
 I saw a Nanite sphere appear in all 8 debug views inside the Unreal Editor, although I didn't see it in the main view.
 Then, it froze up and I had to reboot my Mac.
 I'll read over all the rest of the Nanite source code.
 Then, I'll try implementing the [AtomicsWorkaround](./AtomicsWorkaround) and fix all the atomic things I set to non-atomic.
 Perhaps some shader loop expected a number to be atomically incremented.
-When it wasn't, the integrated GPU looped infinitely and made the UI unresponsive.
+When it wasn't, the integrated GPU looped infinitely and made my Mac unresponsive.

 ## Attribution